johannesstroebele91/Study-Administration-Portal/README.md

 # HdM Study Administration Portal

 This project was developed for the course "334050 Mobile Medien" of [Prof. Dr. Jörg Westbomke](mailto:westbomke@hdm-stuttgart.de?subject=[GitHub]HdMStudyAdminstrationPortal) at the Stuttgart Media University.
 The web application was developed by [Johannes](https://github.com/johannesstroebele91).
+The web application can be accessed via the following link using the test email “admin@gmail.com” and test password “password”:

+https://hdm-study-administration.herokuapp.com/ (needs to load due to Heroku)

 ## Project Goal
 The goal is to develop an exam registration page that enables students to easily register and view exams not only on desktop, but tablet and mobile devices.
 Therefore, a web application will be developed focusing the following factors: